 Is Emergency Listing Warranted?
 Not at this time.
-The BLM is actively working to gain more protection for Eriogonum diatomaceum and its habitat through designation of an ACEC in the Churchill Narrows area and negotiating with the mining proponent to avoid occupied habitat.
-Should these measures fail, the Service will reevaluate the need to emergency list the species.
+The BLM is actively working to gain more protection for Eriogonum diatomaceum and its habitat through designation of an ACEC in the Churchill Narrows.
+Although mining claims exist throughout much of the species' habitat, there is no current proposal to initiate mining activity.
+Should mining be proposed, the Service will reevaluate the need to emergency list the species.